miguelstrife/DataTeamProject/README.md

 ### Bonus points

+- Integration or Unit tests (at least one of those).
+You can use `pytest` or `unittest`
 - Authentication so that only authorized users can query the API
 - Deployment in AWS ECS for the web server/API
 - Deployment in AWS RDS for the database/backend
 - Good test coverage
-- Documented code and that follows pep8
+- Documented code and that follows pep8 and The Zen of Python
 - API documentation
 - Using docker for deployment
 - Using other AWS stack components relevant for Data Engineering (Lambdas, S3, DynamoDb, Cognito, etc.)